Topic: Spirituality

 Chasing Immortality: Would You Want to Live Forever?

+Watch the service HERE.
 We live in a death-phobic, youth seeking culture.
 From anti-aging face serums to cryogenics to theologies of eternal life to potential AI technologies that could keep the brain alive indefinitely, humans have chased immortality despite the enduring reality: If you are human, your life is finite.
-Given this immutable fact (at least in 2024) how might … Continue reading Chasing Immortality: Would You Want to Live Forever?
+Given this immutable fact (at least … Continue reading Chasing Immortality: Would You Want to Live Forever?

 Celebrating Samhain